cs3157/recitations/A-Unix/unix-editors-compiling.md

 There should be default settings there already, but feel free to add more for shortcuts.

-*Note that backspaces can be a little funky when ssh-ing into CLIC and your *backspace button might actually be sending "Ctrl + H" instead!
+*Note that backspaces can be a little funky when ssh-ing into CLAC and your *backspace button might actually be sending "Ctrl + H" instead!
 To fix this you *will have to add the following lines to your .emacs file.